roguione/Corrupted-Checkers/README.md

 ## How To Win Corrupted Checkers BBG
 - beat OG OOOG AI at his own game

+### To lengthen game play and test OG, try and let him make the winning move, its harder to loose than to win

 # Play Here ## ['OG's HOUSE'](https://roguione.github.io/JS-Game-Proj/main.html) ## Open in a New Tab

 ### Thank You